naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 If a port doesn't have to go through the blocking state but starts at listening, convergence only takes 30 seconds.

 #### Varieties of STP

+Several varieties of spanning-tree protocols since the original 802.1D

+**STP:** Defined in 802.1D, this is the original standard that provided a loop free topology in a network with redundant links.
+It assumed one spanning-tree instance for the entire bridged network, regardless of the number of VLANs

+**PVST+:** PVST+ is a Cisco enhancement of STP that provides a separate 802.1D spanning tree instance for each VLAN configured in the network with

+**Rapid Spanning Tree Protocol (RSTP):** RSTP is defined in IEEE 802.1w.
+It is an evolution of STP that provides faster convergence than STP that

+**Rapid Per-VLAN Spanning Tree:** RPVST+ is a CIsco enhancement of RSTP that uses PVST+ and provides a separate instance of 802.1w for each VLAN configured

+**Multiple Spanning Tree Protocol (MSTP):** defined in 802.1s maps multiple VLANs into the same spanning-tree instance.